CloudBindle/bindle/PANCAN_CLUSTER_LAUNCH_README.md

     # use this template, customize it
     cp templates/sample_configs/vagrant_cluster_launch.pancancer.seqware.install.sge_cluster.json.template vagrant_cluster_launch.json
-    # launch, use the correct command line args for your cloud environment
+    # launch, use the correct command line args for your cloud environment, see docs above and the README for SeqWare-Vagrant
     perl vagrant_cluster_launch.pl --use-openstack

 ### Cluster With BWA Workflow

 In this environment we create a cluster of VMs with the PanCancer BWA Workflow 2.0 installed.
+This process can take ~1.5 hours depending on your connection to the storage site for the workflow (it is a large workflow).

     # use this template, customize it
     cp templates/sample_configs/vagrant_cluster_launch.pancancer.bwa_workflow_2_0.seqware.install.sge_cluster.json.template vagrant_cluster_launch.json
-    # launch, use the correct command line args for your cloud environment
+    # launch, use the correct command line args for your cloud environment, see docs above and the README for SeqWare-Vagrant
     perl vagrant_cluster_launch.pl --use-openstack

 ### Single Instance without Workflows